JosephLeger/Paper_NFIL3_dev_ILC/README.md

 # NFIL3_dev_ILC
 ## Description
-This repository contains codes and resources used to perform post-processing DNase-seq and Bulk RNA-seq data analysis.
+This repository contains codes and resources used to perform post-processing DNase-seq, Bulk RNA-seq and scRNA-seq data analysis.
 Information about pre-processing steps are precised in PRE-PROCESSING.md